Average Review: 4 (4.0)

 Domain(s) Evaluated:

-Attitude
+Attitude / Behavior

 Sample items:

 1) I seek to connect what I learn from out-of-class science activities (e.g. field trips or science museum visits) with what happens in the science class.
-2) I adjust my level of concentration to suit different science subjects.

 Reliability:

-Correlation Coefficient among the subscales ranged between.
-29 to .58.
+Correlation coefficient among the subscales ranged between .29 to .58.

 Validity:

-An Item Factor Analysis on five constructs were calculated. a) constructive Connectivity- .84, b)monitoring-.84, c) Science Learning self-efficacy-.85, d) learning risk awareness-.77, e) control of concentration-.68.
+An Item Factor Analysis on five constructs were calculated. a) Constructive connectivity- .84, b) Monitoring-.84, c) Science learning self-efficacy-.85, d) Learning risk awareness-.77, e) Control of concentration-.68.

 Frequency: